This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

-The Publish section also includes a Preview button that lets you preview your post content before making your post live …
+The Publish box also includes a Preview button that allows you to view the post before publishing …

-You can select different visibility settings for your posts …
+You can specify a number of post visibility settings …

 (Post Visibility Settings)

-- Public – Setting a post to Public makes it visible to all site visitors after your post has been published.
+- Public – This makes your post visible to all online visitors after the post has been published.

-- Password protected – Making a post Password protected allows you to protect your posts with a password.
+- Password protected – Making a post Password protected makes your post accessible only to users with the correct password.

-- Private – a Private post is only visible to you (if you’re the site administrator) and/or site users with editor or administrative privileges.
+- Private – a Private post is only visible to you (if you are the site administrator) and/or site users who have been assigned editor or administrative permissions.
 You must be logged in to view a private post.

-Additional publish settings allow you to change post publish dates (even schedule a post to be published at a later date), copy your post to a new draft, or set your post for deletion by moving it to the trash.
+Additional settings in the Publish section allow you to edit post publishing dates (even schedule posts to be published at a later date), copy your post to a new draft, or delete your post by moving it to the trash.

-WordPress will autosave your post as you go to ensure that your work is not lost (see “Saving WordPress Posts” section of this tutorial), but you can also manually save your post without publishing.
+WordPress will autosave your post at regular intervals to ensure that your work is not lost (see “Saving WordPress Posts” section of this tutorial), but you can also save your post manually without publishing.

 Note: If your post has yet been published, then either …